letsencrypt/cp-cps/CP-CPS.md

 ## 8.4 Topics covered by assessment

-Compliance audits cover ISRG's compliance with the ISRG CP/CPS, as well as the following WebTrust principles and criteria:
+WebTrust compliance audits cover ISRG's compliance with the ISRG CP/CPS, as well as one of the following two sets of WebTrust principles and criteria:

 * Principles and Criteria for Certification Authorities
 * WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security

+or

+* Principles and Criteria for Certification Authorities
+* WebTrust Principles and Criteria for Certification Authorities – SSL Baseline
+* WebTrust Principles and Criteria for Certification Authorities – Network Security

 ## 8.5 Actions taken as a result of deficiency